jerry81/GHP/2022/mar.md

 - war
   - putin losing 1000 troops a day
   - rumor?  putin dying of cancer
+  - WNBA player may be taken hostage?
+  - evacuees bombed
+  - pigs will be organ donors of the future
+  - zaporizhzhia nuke plant seized
+  - return of the iron curtain - disconnection of external internet
+  - UKR receives 42M in crypto donations, plus unsolicited NFTs
+  - chernobyl staff held hostage, running plant
+  - starlink most likely to be attacked by RU says musk
 - culture
   - agreeableness key to success in life?
     - team player most successful